skellis46/slipbox/a shrinking body.md

 # a shrinking body

-In an [age of technofeudalism](https://www.yanisvaroufakis.eu/2024/04/22/welcome-to-the-age-of-technofeudalism-interviewed-by-wired-magazine/), now seized by the boom or doom hoopla of generative AI, I have long felt safe.
+In an [age of technofeudalism](https://www.yanisvaroufakis.eu/2024/04/22/welcome-to-the-age-of-technofeudalism-interviewed-by-wired-magazine/), now seized by the boom or doom hoopla of generative AI, I have long felt safe from technological capture.

 I have felt safe because my work and artistic practice have been to centre corporeal experiences and sensations that are fundamental to the body in motion.
 This is the body that I once described as being radically analogue, as if that status of not being binary in the digital sense protected it from what the technology sceptic Neil Postman called the technopoly: